 Some like to wear lightweight waterproof jackets but you are likely to get really sweaty underneath, even more so when the temperature is higher up.
 In the winter I wear a wind/waterproof jacket with just a single base layer underneath in order to prevent overheating, but if there is heavy rain falling, bordering on sleet, I choose to wait until it’s gone.
 If you get soaked in low temperatures and are not close to a warm shelter, things could get cold and nasty so it’s better to stay on the safe side.

 Do I need to complete my looks with some memorable headgear?

 Most of us can run without a cap in fine weather, as long as you stay away from hot, direct sun.
 But what better way to complete a runner’s fashion statement than some eye-catching headgear in case you need it.

 I prefer a comfortable cap with a peak to shield my eyes from the sun or drizzle, with dri-fit lining around the edges, a cap that is ventilated and fast drying.
 All you need to decide on, as always, is the design, price and colour.
 However, those who don’t like caps in warm weather may go with a cool visor, keeping the head ventilated and eyes covered.

 During winter months, and especially if the wind is biting, I wear a skull cap that I pull over my ears for added comfort.
 On the other hand, some runners will prefer a simple headband to cover their ears and leave the top of the head open.
 Try them all, test them, feel them.
 Like any other piece of your gear, it is meant to serve you over a period of time, so take your time deciding.

-We need those basic essentials to make our running experience more comfortable and enjoyable.
+We need those basic essentials, various bits of running gear, to make our running experience more comfortable and enjoyable.
 Always decide what’s needed first, try and choose only what’s best for you.
 Once all is in the right places, you are guaranteed to enjoy not only your running but your new cool looks as well.

 more blog posts…